 - The employee acquired the right of pension for age and length of service.
 However, the employee is not obliged to exercise this right.

 An employer cannot end the employment contract without a cause.
 In case of an employee dismissal in Bulgaria, specific items have to be mentioned, such as if the management is changed or if termination of the contract implies an agreed compensation that should not exceed four months’ salary.
 In addition, there are special groups of employees under protection, and in this case, the dismissal requires consent from the labor inspectorate.
 This special group includes pregnant women, mothers having children of up to six, trade union leaders, and disabled persons.
 The minimum period of notice that an employer has to give to an employee is 30 days if it has not been agreed otherwise, but it cannot be longer than three months.

 Notice Period in Bulgaria

 Notice periods depend on the type of contract.

 Indefinite term contract

-A 30-day termination notice period applies unless otherwise agreed by the parties, but in all cases, it must not exceed three months.
+A 30-day termination notice period applies unless otherwise agreed by the parties, but it must not exceed three months in all cases.

 The statutory compensation for termination of the employment agreement varies depending on: